martinlynge/bit-docs/content/docs/updating-sourced-components.md

 - bit.example/string/left-pad@0.0.2
 ```

 After getting the latest version, we can change our code, and then tag and export the new version.
-Note that exporting a component to a remote scope requires you to be a collaborator on that scope.
+Note that exporting a component to a remote Scope requires you to be a collaborator on that Scope.

 ```bash
 $ bit tag string/left-pad